novica/cvnn/novica-nakov-cv.rst

 **2007:** An essay about the importance of availability of (free) software in the `mother tongue`_ (in Macedonian).

 **2004:** A detailed chronological list of events and commentary from the free software activism perspective on the `agreement`_ that the Macedonian Government signed with Microsoft inc. in 2003 (in Macedonian).

 Presentations and Lectures
 --------------------------

+**5 December 2013**
+Workshop / presentation about internet regulation at the student event "Stanica studentska" (with Damjan Georgievski and Ana Risteska).

+**3 December 2013**

+Speech about digital freedom and the writer on the Day of the Imprisoned Writer at the Faculty for Philosophy, Ss.
+Cyril and Methodius University, Skopje, Macedonia.

 **25 April 2013**